toddaustin07/Edge-ONVIF-Driver/README.md

 ## Current Limitations
 - Video
   - Streaming is fairly limited to what the SmartThings mobile app currently allows.
 At present, the only way to view video streams with this driver is to create a camera group and view the video streams through via the group.
 This by definition requires more than one camera to create a group.
-  - The video stream displayed via a camera group is the camera's subtream, which is typically a low resolution (e.g. 360H x 640W or 480H x 640W).
-This was a conscious decision for now.
-It is possible to use the main stream which is whatever resolution is configured by the camera and this may be made a configuration preference in a future driver
+  - The video stream displayed via a camera group defaults to the camera's **sub**stream, which is typically a lower resolution (e.g. 360H x 640W or 480H x 640W) and commonly referred to as a preview stream.
+This was a conscious decision since SmartThings is unable to display multiple video streams at higher resolution.
   - Andriod users will benefit from some viewing options that are not available on iOS
   - It appears that video through camera groups cannot be viewed when the mobile app is connected via cellular, so it is available only when connected to the home network
 - Motion